COS301-SE-2025/Weather-to-Wear/docs/backend-image.md

 > This README covers the Closet Module and environment setup.
 For frontend integration, see the `frontend/` README (TBD).

+## Making changes to a database:
+docker-compose up -d
+docker-compose exec backend npx prisma migrate dev --name switch_to_filename

+## If the commands above give you an error, then remove any entries (for now we can do this)
+docker-compose up -d
+docker-compose exec backend npx prisma migrate reset --force docker-compose exec backend npx prisma migrate dev --name switch_to_filename

+# REMEMBER
+- MAKE SURE!!!!!
+- Add a folder in app-backend called `uploads` and make sure it is mounted in the docker-compose.yml file
 ## My .env files:

 ### .env